AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

     > - If a file is locked by a user, hovering the mouse pointer over the lock icon shows the user \(name\) who has locked the file.
     > - When you check in a file, it prompts you to save the changes.
 If you don't save your changes, then it only checks in the file.

 - **Preview**: Get a quick preview of the file (.dita, .xml, audio, video, or image) without opening it.
 You can resize the preview pane.
 If the content contains any `<xref>` or `<conref>`, you can select it to open it in a new tab.
 The title of the file appears in the window.
 If no title is present, then the filename appears.
-To close the **Preview** pane, you can either select the close icon or click anywhere outside the pane.
+To close the **Preview** pane, you can either select the close icon or select anywhere outside the pane.
 - **Copy**: You can choose from the following options:
     - **Copy UUID**: Copy the UUID of the selected file to Clipboard.
     - **Copy Path**: Copy complete path of the selected file to Clipboard.